natcap/invest.users-guide/source/croppollination.rst

  *	*species*: Name of species or guild (Species names can be numerical codes or strings.)

- * Any number of *nesting_suitability_[SUBSTRATE]_index* columns, one for each SUBSTRATE defined: Values should be entered as a floating point number between 0 and 1, with 1 indicating a nesting substrate that is fully utilized and 0 indicating a nest substrate that is not utilized at all.
+ * Any number of *nesting_suitability_[SUBSTRATE]_index* columns, one for each SUBSTRATE defined: Values must be entered as a floating point number between 0 and 1, with 1 indicating a nesting substrate that is fully utilized and 0 indicating a nest substrate that is not utilized at all.
 Substrates are user defined, but might include ground nests, tree cavities, etc. The SUBSTRATE string must match a *nesting_[SUBSTRATE]_availability_index* in the Land Cover Biophysical Table.

  *	Any number of *foraging_activity_[SEASON]_index* columns, one for each SEASON defined: Pollinator activity by floral season (i.e., flight season).
-Values should be entered as a floating point number between 0 and 1, with 1 indicating the season of greatest activity for the guild or species, and 0 indicating a season of no activity.
+Values must be entered as a floating point number between 0 and 1, with 1 indicating the season of greatest activity for the guild or species, and 0 indicating a season of no activity.
 Seasons are user defined but might include spring, summer, fall; wet, dry, etc. The SEASON string must match a *floral_resources_[SEASON]_index* column in the Land Cover Biophysical Table.

  *	*alpha*: Average distance each species or guild travels to forage on flowers, specified in integer meters.
 The model uses this estimated distance to define the neighborhood of available flowers around a given cell, and to weight the sums of floral resources and pollinator abundances on farms.
 This value can be determined by typical foraging distance of a bee species based on an allometric relationship (see Greenleaf et al. 2007).

  * *relative_abundance*: A floating point value indicating the weighted relative abundance of the species' contribution to pollinator abundance.
 Setting this value to the same value for each species will result in each species being weighted equally.

- *Example:* A hypothetical study with two species.
+ *Example:* A hypothetical Guilds Table with two species.
 There are two main SUBSTRATEs, "cavity" and "ground."
 Species "Apis" uses both cavity and ground nesting types, and species "Bombus" only uses cavity nests.
 There are two SEASONs, "spring" and "summer".
 Typical flight distances, specified in meters (alpha), vary widely between species.
 The relative_abundance of Bombus is higher than Apis, indicating that there are more Bombus pollinators than Apis.

 .. csv-table:: **Example Guilds Table**
        :file: ./croppollination_images/guild_table_sample.csv